 When it comes to building a business, usually something’s gotta give: either you pour your time into it, or you pour your money into it.
-Of course, if you can strike a balance between the two (as in, more of a trickle than a pour), it’s the best of both worlds.
+Of course, if you can strike a balance between the two, it’s the best of both worlds.

 Most people start out with a limited budget for their business (I did too!), so I want to share with you the best free, or very cheap, ways to grow your business while sticking to your budget.